 I had seen the icon around on various obviously electrical objects in my life, but I never really thought about it.
 Per the sources cited by WikipediA, it is from at least 1982, possibly earlier.

 To me, besides being interesting of itself, it is another example of the depth of planning that went into a thing I just assumed more or less appeared out of thin air.
 This, for someone trained in engineering, is an embarrassing and improper approach to life.

 Since I am based in the United States and it’s a year evenly divisible by 4, we have a general elexion coming up.
 Let’s look at something impressive.

 I’m not sure what to make of this book cover, which I found in my grand mother’s old attic:

-Apple Computer, back in the Apple ii days, made an add-in card tituled, “Super Serial Card”.
+Apple Computer, back in the Apple II days, made a “Super Serial Card”.
 I found a box that one came in and scanned the cover to display this awesome commercial art from the 70s/80s:

 What can we see here?
 Well, other than the fun old days of Apple Computer, before they turned all stiff and shiny, we have: